 Paraneoplastic syndromes occur secondary to the indirect effects of a malignancy and occur remotely to the primary malignancy.
 Symptoms are mediated by cytokines, hormones or immune cross-reactivity.
 These syndromes can cause a diverse range of symptoms and can affect multiple systems.

-Paroxysmal nocturnal haemoglobinuria (PNH) is an acquired hematopoietic stem cell disorder whereby some of the red blood cells produced are defective and are susceptible to premature destruction by the immune system, leading to haemoglobinuria.
+Paroxysmal nocturnal hemoglobinuria (PNH) is an acquired hematopoietic stem cell disorder whereby some of the red blood cells produced are defective and are susceptible to premature destruction by the immune system, leading to hemoglobinuria.

-When planning an interventional procedure a patient’s coagulation status must be assessed and optimised to best balance the risk of bleeding and thrombosis.
+When planning an interventional procedure a patient’s coagulation status must be assessed and optimized to best balance the risk of bleeding and thrombosis.
 The following must be considered;

 bleeding risks associated with the procedure